-The Australian winery was founded by the 1840 immigrant English naval doctor.
-Henry John Lindeman (1811-1881) in 1843 Hunter Valley
+The Australian winery was founded in 1840 by the English naval doctor Dr. Henry John Lindeman (1811-1881) in 1843 Hunter Valley

-which now includes Lindeman's.
+, which now also includes Lindeman's.

 The company is currently located in three states.
 In 1912, the McDonald family bought the Ben Ean and Steven vineyards in Pokolbin

 in the Upper Hunter Valley (New South Wales) area.
 In the mid 1960s Coonawarra

 (South Australia) first acquired vineyards, today they cover over 200 hectares.
 From the late 1960s onwards Padthaway

 (South Australia) bought the first vineyards that have now grown to 1,100 hectares.
 In 1973 a winery was built in Karadoc

 near the city of Mildura (Victoria), where the company's headquarters are now.
 Grapes are also purchased from contract winemakers.
 The red wines "Limestone Ridge" (80% Shiraz, 20% Cabernet Sauvignon), "Pyrus" (Cabernet Sauvignon, Merlot, Malbec, Cabernet Franc) and "St. George ”(layered wine from CS).
 The most famous white wine is "Bin 65 Chardonnay" from Karadoc, of which a million boxes are produced every year.
 Others are Sémillon from the Hunter Valley and Riesling from Padthaway.
 In the winery in Corowa

 (New South Wales), founded in 1877, only fortified wines are produced.